fangpeng1991/NSGA-IV/README.md

 # Paper
-Flexible worker allocation in aircraft final assembly line using multi-objective evolutionary algorithms The paper can be download from researchgat(https://www.researchgate.net/publication/348539447_Flexible_worker_allocation_in_aircraft_final_assembly_line_using_multi-objective_evolutionary_algorithms)
+Flexible worker allocation in aircraft final assembly line using multi-objective evolutionary algorithms

-#code
+The paper can be download from researchgate(https://www.researchgate.net/publication/348539447_Flexible_worker_allocation_in_aircraft_final_assembly_line_using_multi-objective_evolutionary_algorithms)

+# code
 I writed the NSGA-IV code on the basis of java and MoeaFramework.
-The latest release can be downloaded from our website or from the releases page.
+The latest release can be downloaded from the releases page.

-You should add Maven dependency to pom.xml file:
+You should add Maven dependency to pom.xml file firstly:
 <dependency>
     <groupId>org.moeaframework</groupId>
     <artifactId>moeaframework</artifactId>